aldipiroli/aldipiroli.github.io/_pages/about.md

 My research concentrated on 3D deep learning perception for autonomous driving applications, with a focus on robustness to adverse weather conditions.
 I did my undergraduate studies at the <a href="https://www.diism.unisi.it/it">University of Siena</a> (Italy), where I obtained a Master's degree in Robotics and Automation Engineering.

-In my spare time I enjoy travelling, running and reading a good book.
+In my spare time I enjoy travelling, running, bouldering, and reading a good book.

 <!-- # 📝 Publications  -->